dankamongmen/scblockchain/README.md

     * Requires an application/json body of type NewPatientTX
     * Replies with application/json body of type NewPatientTXResponse or, on failure, TXRequestResponse
+* POST `/delpstatus`: JSON equivalent of the `delpstatus` command
+    * Requires an application/json body of type NewPatientStatusDelegationTX
+    * Replies with application/json body of type TXRequestResponse
 * POST `/pstatus`: JSON equivalent of the `pstatus` command
     * Requires an application/json body of type NewPatientStatusTX
     * Replies with application/json body of type TXRequestResponse